 - Procedures to investigate incidents of animal cruelty.

-NFAS-accredited feedlots must also adhere to the National Guidelines for Beef Cattle Feedlots in Australia and its companion document, the National Beef Cattle Feedlot Environmental Code of Practice which aim to address the environmental impact of feedlots, e.g. preventing or minimising impact on surface and ground water, the surrounding community, and native flora and fauna, as well as efficient use of resources and reduction of pollution and waste.
+NFAS-accredited feedlots must also adhere to the National Guidelines for Beef Cattle Feedlots in Australia and its companion document, the National Beef Cattle Feedlot Environmental Code of Practice, which aim to address the environmental impact of feedlots, e.g. preventing or minimising impact on surface and ground water, the surrounding community, and native flora and fauna, as well as efficient use of resources and reduction of pollution and waste.
 The NFAS standard includes an environmental management module which requires stocking density to range between 9 and 25m2 per head of cattle.

 What is the RSPCA’s view?

+There is increased societal concern about the welfare of animals in intensive systems, including feedlots.
+Several aspects of the feedlot environment and processes have the potential to compromise the welfare of cattle.
 To ensure that the animals’ basic needs are met, cattle feedlots must at the very least be accredited under the National Feedlot Accreditation Scheme (NFAS) and undergo annual third-party auditing to monitor compliance with the NFAS standards.
 For animal welfare to be good, as assessed through the Five Domains framework, there is more that feedlots can do.

 Bovine respiratory disease (BRD) is a significant cause of sickness and death in feedlot cattle.
 Causes of BRD are multifactorial, however ensuring only healthy, vaccinated cattle enter the feedlot, providing sufficient space, managing pen conditions and minimising stress may go some way towards reducing its incidence.
 The risk of acidosis should be managed by nutritionists engaged in the composition of the feedlot ration, but also provides an opportunity to add interest to the animal’s feed by including hay or other roughage which the animal can manipulate and chew.
 Including roughage in the diet can also reduce abnormal behaviours in feedlot cattle, such as tongue rolling and bar licking, which are signs of frustrated feeding behaviours.
+The removal of hormonal growth promotants will further reduce abnormal behaviours and health risks to cattle.

 Not all feedlots provide all their cattle with access to shade.
 In 2020, the Australian Lot Feeders Association launched a voluntary initiative asking all feedlots to provide cattle with shade by 2026.
 In addition to shade, cattle in feedlot pens should be provided with freedom of movement and the ability to satisfy their behavioural, social, and physical preferences and needs.
 The space provided to animals in feedlots should not impede normal movement, normal behaviours or postures, or negatively affect the comfort of the animals.